Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 <span style="color:red"> Facts about the Black–Scholes equation:  </span>

 - The equation follows from certain assumptions and from a mathematical and financial argument that involves hedging.
-- The equation is linear and homogeneous (we say ‘there is no right-hand side,’ i.e. no non-V terms) so that you can value a portfolio of derivatives by summing the values of the individual contracts.
+- The equation is linear and homogeneous (we say 'there is no right-hand side,' i.e. no non-V terms) so that you can value a portfolio of derivatives by summing the values of the individual contracts.
 - It is a partial differential equation because it has more than one independent variable, here S and t.
 - It is of parabolic type, meaning that one of the variables, $t$, only has a first-derivative term, and the other $S$ has a second-derivative term.
 - It is of backward type, meaning that you specify a final condition representing the option payoff at expiry and then solve backwards in time to get the option value now.
-You can tell it’s backward by looking at the sign of the $t-$derivative term and the second $S-$derivative term, when on the same side of the equals sign they are both the same sign.
+You can tell it's backward by looking at the sign of the $t-$derivative term and the second $S-$derivative term, when on the same side of the equals sign they are both the same sign.
 If they were of opposite signs then it would be a forward equation.
 The equation is an example of a diffusion equation or heat equation.
 Such equations have been around for nearly two hundred years and have been used to model all sorts of physical phenomena.
 - The equation requires specification of two parameters, the risk-free interest rate and the asset volatility.
-The interest rate is easy enough to measure, and the option value isn’t so sensitive to it anyway.
+The interest rate is easy enough to measure, and the option value isn't so sensitive to it anyway.
 But the volatility is another matter, rather harder to forecast accurately.
 - Because the main uncertainty in the equation is the volatility one sometimes thinks of the equation less as a valuation tool and more as a way of understanding the relationship between options and volatility.
 - The equation is easy to solve numerically, by finite-difference or Monte Carlo methods, for example.
 - The equation can be generalized to allow for dividends, other payoffs, stochastic volatility, jumping stock prices, etc.